alexeytereshchenko/TestTaskHacken/README.md

     docker run -p 8080:8080 spring-boot-app
     ```

-   The application will be accessible at `http://localhost:8080`.
+   The application will be accessible at `http://localhost:8080/swagger-ui/index.html`.

+(Spring boot actuator)[https://www.baeldung.com/spring-boot-actuators] (from /actuator)

+        /actuator/metrics details metrics of our application.
+This might include generic metrics as well as custom ones.
+        /actuator/health summarizes the health status of our application.

 ## Additional Notes